gameofpointers/go-quai/doc/soap.md

 Upon successful submission, the node relays the block across the network and credits the pool according to the block reward encoded in the coinbase transaction.

+## Block Reward

+Payment for these shares will happen to Quai coinbase set in the go-quai node.
+There is no need to set coinbase in stratum.
+Quai block reward will follow the current structure after the soap/kawpow upgrade.

 ## Reference Implementations